 Becoming a dental assistant can take anywhere from nine months to two years, depending on the dental assisting career path you pursue.
 Certificate programs generally last nine to eleven months, while associate degree programs take about two years to complete.

 Dental Assistant Classes

 Dental Assisting program classes are generally tailored to meet national certification and state-specific licensure requirements.
 You can expect your dental assist courses to cover topics such as:

 - Dental software programs

 - Dental office management

-Many dentists hire two or more dental assistants for their practices, according to the ADA10.
-The ADA also notes that dental assistants can look for job opportunities in various settings, such as: solo and group practices, specialty practices (such as orthodontics or periodontics), public health dentistry, hospital dental clinics, dental school clinics, insurance companies, technical schools, and dental sales.
+Many dentists hire two or more dental assistants for their practices, according to the ADA(10).
+The ADA also notes that dental assistants can look for job opportunities in various settings, such as: solo and group practices, speciality practices (such as orthodontics or periodontics), public health dentistry, hospital dental clinics, dental school clinics, insurance companies, technical schools, and dental sales.